 Carpooling is not recommended, unless an individual is traveling with a member of their household.
+Revised May 28, 2020.
+Originally published May 6, 2020.

 Cancellation Policy Amendment

 If at any point a participant feels uncomfortable participating in the course or is experiencing symptoms associated with COVID-19 before the start of the course, they may cancel their enrollment at any time for a full refund.